Running tests

 }

-In the root directory of the project, add a new file and name it jest.config.js
+In the root directory of the project, create a new file named jest.config.js

 module.exports = {